Notes on the Geography of Mexico: Mexico City

 We're walking toward the Torre Latino-Americana or Latin American Tower, designed by Adolfo Zeevaert and completed in 1956.
 It famously survived the great 1985 earthquake, but we're here strictly for the view from the top.
 The street is pedestrianized Calle Francisco Madero, the axis of the tourism corridor.
 The street is an old one, but its name is recent, bestowed by Pancho Villa in 1914 to recall the Mexican president assassinated in the previous year.

-We're up top and looking west over a sliver of the newer Mexico City.
+We're up top and looking west, away from the historic core.
 The buildings in the foreground are the Superior Court Building, the Secretariat of Foreign Affairs, and the Hilton; in the distance is the lineup along Paseo de la Reforma, a Paris-inspired boulevard created in the 1860s at the request of the Emperor Maximilian.
 It is this vast periphery that UNESCO's staff had in mind when they wrote that the world-heritage site they were seeking to protect was the fragment of the city that "survived the flood of concrete which has engulfed" the Valley of Mexico.
 The park at the lower right is the Alameda Central, established in 1592, though not as large then as it is now, and in a different style.

 Here's the view the other way, into the colonial city.
-The street below is Francisco Madero, running east to the Zócalo, the great square rimmed most dramatically by the Metropolitan Cathedral on the left, or north.
+Francisco Madero runs east to the Zócalo, the great square rimmed most dramatically by the Metropolitan Cathedral on the left, or north.
 The historic-monument district surrounds the square and within Perimeter B protects a total of 668 blocks, though the concentration of monuments is greatest within Perimeter A, especially west of a line struck north-south through the Zócalo.

 The archaeological site of the Templo Mayor.
 One of the men with Cortés, Bernal Díaz, wrote: "It was all so wonderful, that I do not know how to describe this first glimpse of things never heard of, seen or dreamed of before."
 He continued: "I stood looking at it and thought that no land like it would ever again be discovered in the whole world.
 But today, all that I then saw is overthrown and destroyed: nothing is left standing."